advantagewtf/sdkviewer/README.md

 - `type_dump` is a full dump of ONLY the classes that are used as game types (ending with `_t`). they are used as proper types and have alignment so you can read the types internally and externally.

+some more information on cs2 structs and types goto `information.md`
 ### visual sdk viewer is available at https://moonlightrblx.github.io/sdkviewer